bunkerity/bunkerweb/docs/security-tuning.md

 The default value is `403` and we suggest you set it to `444` only if you already fixed a lot of false positive, you are familiar with BunkerWeb and want a higher level of security.

+When using stream mode, value is ignored and always set to `444` with effect of closing the connection.

 ### Default server

+STREAM support :x:

 In the HTTP protocol, the Host header is used to determine which server the client wants to send the request to.
 That header is facultative and may be missing from the request or can be set as an unknown value.
 This is a common case, a lot of bots are scanning the Internet and are trying to exploit services or simply doing some fingerprinting.